-If you do not have access to a computer for Virtual Box and Ubuntu, Stephen Rondeau, senior computer specialist for the Institute of Technology, is setting up Ubuntu 18.04 based VirtualBox VMs to support TCSS 422.
+If you do not have access to a computer for Virtual Box and Ubuntu, Stephen Rondeau, senior computer specialist for the School of Engineering and Technology, is setting up Ubuntu 18.04 based VirtualBox VMs to support TCSS 422.
 If you haven't already requested a VM to be setup, please do so.
-An announcement was sent using Canvas for a Google Forms survey to request an Institute-hosted Virtual Machine.